djds4rce/djds4rce.github.com/talks/Single-Page-Fundas/slides/template-advantages.md

 ##  Advantages?

 * Prevents Boiler Plate Code to Joining HTML strings.
-* Abstracts HTML generation from code logic.
+* Abstract view logic in views.
-* Much Cleaner Code.
+* Offload the work generating HTML to the client.